geerlingguy/php-apache-container/README.md

 ### Build the image

+First, install Ansible role requirements:

+    ansible-galaxy install -r requirements.yml

+Then, make sure Docker is running, and run the playbook to build the container:

     ansible-playbook main.yml

-Once the image is built, you can run `docker images` to see the `TODO` image that was generated.
+Once the image is built, you can run `docker images` to see the `php-apache` image that was generated.

 ### Push the image to Docker Hub